Opinion: There’s a better way to be broke in college

 I immediately started to make a running list in my head of all the things I had recently bought that could cause me to have insufficient funds.
 Nothing seemed to be adding up.
 I had just gotten paid and felt confident that I should have enough funds.
 Luckily, I had another credit card I could use in case of an emergency (thanks, Grandma).
 However, once I got home, I checked my debit card statements to see where my money had mysteriously disappeared to: food, City Limits, food, Starbucks and… more food.
 I couldn’t believe how easily my small $7 transactions added up.

 There are numerous apps that you can download to your phone that help with budgeting.
 My personal favorite (and one that helped me tremendously) is Mint.
 Mint links directly with your bank account or debit card and shows you exactly how much money you have in your account with all your recent transactions.
 This app also allows you to create a monthly budget for categories such as food and dining, shopping, auto and transportation.
 After each transaction is made, the app automatically categorizes and subtracts the payment from your account balance and helps you stay within your budget.
 For instance, if you were to spend $10 at Dominos, the app would automatically filter this transaction to your food category.
-The best part about it is that it’s free.
+The best part about it is that it’s free, which is very welcome with the rising costs of living at the moment.
 There are plenty of other user-friendly applications available that assist with budgeting, such as Goodbudget and Daily Budget, but it’s all just a matter of personal preference.